Educational Blog about Anesthesia, Intensive care and Pain management

 2. Pulmonary cysts can present with hemoptysis, dyspnea, cough, or chest pain.
 Chest X-ray may show a variety of appearances including an oval opacity, evidence of bronchial fistula formation, or rupture of the cyst with the development of a fluid level.

 3. Eosinophilia occurs in about 30% of cases.
 The Casoni skin test is still used for screening.
 Immunoelectrophoresis is the most specific test.
-Complement fixation test is positive in up to 80% of cases.
+The complement fixation test is positive in up to 80% of cases.
 The hemagglutination test detects a specific antibody.

 Anesthetic Problems: